Evidence for strong progenitor age dependence of type Ia supernova luminosity standardization process: Abstract

 \section{Abstract}

-Supernova (SN) cosmology is based on the assumption that the width-luminosity relation (WLR) and the color-luminosity relation (CLR) in the type Ia SN luminosity standardization would not vary with progenitor age.
+Supernova (SN) cosmology is based on the assumption that the width-luminosity relation (WLR) and the color-luminosity relation (CLR) in the type Ia SN luminosity standardization would not show {absolute magnitude differences} with progenitor age.
 Unlike this expectation, recent age datings of stellar populations in host galaxies have shown significant correlations between progenitor age and Hubble residual (HR).
-It was not clear, however, how this correlation arises from the SN luminosity standardization process, and how this would impact the cosmological result.
-Here we show that this correlation originates from a strong progenitor age dependence of the WLR and the CLR, in the sense that SNe from younger progenitors are fainter each at given light-curve parameters $x_1$ and $c$.
-This is reminiscent of Baade's discovery of two Cepheid period-luminosity relations, and, as such, causes a serious systematic bias with redshift in SN cosmology.
-Other host properties show substantially smaller and insignificant differences in the WLR and CLR for the same dataset.
-We illustrate that the differences between the high-$z$ and low-$z$ SNe in the WLR and CLR, and in HR after the standardization, are fully comparable to those between the correspondingly young and old SNe at intermediate redshift, indicating that the observed dimming of SNe with redshift is most likely an artifact of over-correction in the luminosity standardization.
-When this systematic bias with redshift is properly taken into account, there is no or little evidence left for an accelerating universe, posing a serious question to one of the cornerstones of the concordance model.
+Here we show that this correlation originates from a strong progenitor age dependence of {the zero-points of} the WLR and the CLR, in the sense that SNe from younger progenitors are fainter each at given light-curve parameters $x_1$ and $c$.
+This $4.6\sigma$ result is reminiscent of Baade's discovery of {the zero-point variation of the} Cepheid period-luminosity relation {with age}, and, as such, causes a serious systematic bias with redshift in SN cosmology.
+Other host properties show substantially smaller and insignificant {offsets} in the WLR and CLR for the same dataset.
+We illustrate that the differences between the high-$z$ and low-$z$ SNe in the WLR and CLR, and in HR after the standardization, are fully comparable to those between the correspondingly young and old SNe at intermediate redshift, indicating that the observed dimming of SNe with redshift may well be an artifact of over-correction in the luminosity standardization.
+When this systematic bias with redshift is properly taken into account, there is little evidence left for an accelerating universe, {in discordance with other probes,} urging the follow-up investigations with larger samples at different redshift bins.